Lab Operational Since: 17 Years, 6 Months, 14 Days·Facility Status: Fully Operational & Accepting New Cases·

 Helium-Sealed Recovery (10TB+ Models)

 Barracuda Pro drives at 10TB and above are filled with helium gas at the factory and laser-welded shut.
-Helium is less dense than air, which reduces aerodynamic drag on the platters and allows Seagate to stack more platters in a standard 3.5-inch enclosure (5-7 platters in the Pro series).
+Helium is less dense than air, which reduces aerodynamic drag on the platters and allows Seagate to stack more platters in a standard 3.5-inch enclosure (7-8 platters in the high-capacity Pro series).
 The read/write heads are calibrated for helium fly height, which is lower than atmospheric fly height.

 When mechanical intervention is unavoidable (confirmed head failure via SMART data or audible symptoms), the enclosure must be opened in a controlled environment.
 Our 0.02µm ULPA laminar-flow clean bench provides the particle control required for this procedure.
 Unlike standard Barracuda drives, helium models require head combs rated for the higher platter count and tighter platter spacing.
+We perform the head swap, platter cleaning when contamination is present, and helium refill at the Austin lab before PC-3000 or DeepSpar imaging.

 Non-Invasive Recovery (Seal Intact)

-1. Connect to PC-3000 and attempt F3 terminal access
+Connect to PC-3000 and attempt F3 terminal access

-3. If firmware corruption is confirmed, patch sysfiles in RAM
+If firmware corruption is confirmed, patch sysfiles in RAM

-4. Rebuild translator and image user data through the sealed enclosure
+Rebuild translator and image user data through the sealed enclosure

 Invasive Recovery (Seal Broken)